Havannah (board game): Computer Havannah

 In 2002 Freeling offered a prize of 1000 euros, available through 2012, for any computer program that could beat him in even one game of a ten-game match.
 For many years, computer programs lagged far behind human players.
 However, since 2010 several Havannah-playing programs have applied Monte Carlo tree search techniques resulting in some notable improvement in playing strength.
 The "Havannah Challenge 2012" was held October 15–19, 2012 during which Freeling played ten games against three of the strongest Havannah-playing programs available, playing (at least) one game as black and one as white against each opponent.
 Freeling lost the challenge when he had to resign a game with white against the Lajkonik program.

 Until 2019, the best humans were still by far stronger than computers.
 However, MetaTotoro, based on Polygames (an open-source project, initially developed by Facebook Artificial Intelligence Research and several universities), won four times in a row on the board of size 8 against the human player with the best ELO rank on LittleGolem, who was also the winner of various tournaments.

 This result was achieved by the same program as the one used for beating best humans at Hex.
 It is a zero-learning based algorithm, as in AlphaZero, but with novelties: boardsize invariance thanks to fully convolutional neural networks (as in U-Net) and global pooling.
 This allows growing architectures, meaning the program can learn on a small board, and then extrapolate on a large board.

+Havannah is a recurring game at the Computer Olympiad.
+It is played on a base-8 board and sometimes also on a base-10 board.
+During this competition the pie rule is used.